Oz-Lin/CSGO-ZE-Bot-Mimic/README.md

 Using this plugin https://forums.alliedmods.net/showthread.php?t=164148

+Not enough people playing on your server?
+No worries!
 Bots will replay your gameplay footage on the human side.
 This would "kinda" make bots playable in zombie escape mode.

 ## Showcase Video
 YouTube: https://www.youtube.com/watch?v=Ba4o3VG9xjU